 Effective January 1, 2007, the district shall not do any of the following:

-- Require an individual to transmit his or her social security number over the Internet using a connection that is not secured or encrypted.
+- Require an individual to transmit their social security number over the Internet using a connection that is not secured or encrypted.

-- Require an individual to use his/her social security number to access an Internet Web site without also requiring a password or unique personal identification number or other authentication device.
+- Require an individual to use their social security number to access an Internet website without also requiring a password or unique personal identification number or other authentication device.